JonnyRed/git-notes/README.md

 commit as a single line with its hash and message, but only for commits where the specified file was changed.
 It's a useful command for seeing how a specific file has changed over time.

+### Git Log format

+#### git log --pretty=format:\<format string>

+Example:

+`git log --pretty=format:"%an committed %h"`

+### Alias

+Example

+`git config --global alias.lg "log --pretty=format:'%an committed %h on %cd'"`

+`git config --global -e`

+### git shortlog

+The `git shortlog` command in Git is used to summarize the output of `git log`.
+It takes the same arguments as `git log`, but instead of displaying the full commit messages, it groups the commits by author and title, making it easy to see who has done what in a repository.

+Here's a basic breakdown of what it does:

+- `git shortlog`: This command summarizes the output of `git log`.
+It groups the commits by author and then by commit title.

+This is a useful command when you want to get a quick overview of who has been committing to your repository and what they've been doing.
+It's often used in open source projects to generate a list of contributions for release notes or other documentation.